plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/SuppliesandItems.md

 When an Adventurer finds loot while exploring, the Guide asks the Player if their Adventurer found an Item or a Supply.

-1. If they choose to find a Supply, they gain a Supply facedown.
+1. If they choose to find a Supply, they gain a Supply face down.
-2. If they choose to find an Item, they gain a Supply facedown.
-Then turn that Supply faceup, making it an Item.
+2. If they decide to find an Item, they gain a Supply face down.
+Then turn that Supply face up, making it an Item.

 <!--